EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 The [current PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is very limited and does not allow you to customize Excel files in the following ways:

 - customize cell appearence
-- add a header and footer
+- add a custom header and footer
 - use custom format
+- export the Fields Panel
+- add new worksheets
+- work with comments and notes
+- customize the workbook or worksheet
-- export field panel
+- export several widgets into one file
+- protect files

 # The Proposed Solution

-After some research, we plan to use the third-party [ExcelJS](https://github.com/exceljs/exceljs) library in the way, similar to our DataGrid [export](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSOverview/React/Light/) implementation.
+After some research, we plan to use the third-party [ExcelJS](https://github.com/exceljs/exceljs) library in the way, similar to our DataGrid [export  implementation](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSOverview/React/Light/).
 We got very good export feedback with it.

 **Note**: At the moment, we are testing the proposed solution and want to collect feedback and find out whether this solution covers most scenarios.